 So, Will is behind bars for now.
-Yes, his mind is so agile and equipped for a dark existence that he’s found a safe place (he’s fly fishing in a stream) for his brain to idle.
+Yes, his mind is so agile and equipped for a dark existence that he’s found a safe place (he’s fly-fishing in a stream) for his brain to idle.
 But it’s still deeply heartbreaking.
 What’s really interesting is the way people are handling this circumstance of his.
 Blame is flung in place of grief and guilt, left, right and center.
 Everyone is a mess and when they come to visit him, one by one, there is epic denial at work.
 After Alana catches him up on the collective wellness of his pets, throwing in her fantasyland idea that he’ll see Winston again and the magical defense she has thought of to help him get free, she agrees to hypnotize him.
 (He hopes he will recover some repressed memories about Hannibal’s master plan.
 She just wants to be helpful.)
 Having compartmentalized the accusations against him, Beverly comes looking for help with their current case.
 She cops to her ambiguity but seems relieved that he’s functional.
 Jack’s just 100% lost in some sea of sad emotions and claims his visit is to help him remember who he thought Will was when he first approached him in that Quantico classroom.
 Then there’s Hannibal.
 As a psychopath, his denial and compartmentalization is either off the charts better than anyone else or his delusion that his presence is going to help Will is all-pervading.
-There’s also another possibility—he’s just so far down the rabbit hole in the investment of his nasty game that he can’t stop.
+There’s also another possibility -- he’s so far down the rabbit hole in the investment of his fuckery that he can’t stop.
 It’s just too damn compelling.

 Naturally, there are multiple issues for those who care for Will that arise from his absence.
 Alana has filed an official complaint against Jack with the FBI for being at least partially responsible for Will’s current situation.
 It’s a really big hassle for everyone involved as told by special investigator, Kade Prurnell (played to the hilt by Cynthia Nixon).
 So Jack’s hands are full.
 Since Will has liberally thrown some heavy accusations his way, Hannibal agrees to be investigated and must submit to DNA tests (and also have his fancy suits commandeered) by the forensic team.
 He also spends time with Dr. Bedelia, where he toys with her more than usual.
 They are in collusion about the death of her patient, by the way.
 Or perhaps a more accurate word is coercion.
 It’s not clear what the particulars are but her fear of him is now sitting on the surface of her glacial mien.